FluentValidation/FluentValidation/docs/_doc/aspnet/core.md

 ### Use with Page Models

-Configuration for use with ASP.NET Web Pages and PageModels is exactly the same as with MVC above.
-There is one limitation, in that you can't define a validator for the whole page-model, only for models exposed as properties on the page model.
-This is a limitation of ASP.NET Web Pages itself.
+Configuration for use with ASP.NET Web Pages and PageModels is exactly the same as with MVC above, but there are several limitations:

+- You can't define a validator for the whole page-model, only for models exposed as properties on the page model.
+- The `[CustomizeValidator]` attribute is not supported
+- the `[RuleSetForClientSideMessages]` attribute is not supported

+These are limitations of ASP.NET Web Pages and are not currently something that FluentValidation can work around.